Fenrir200678/melody_mate/README.md

 - **🎶 Chord Progressions:** A dedicated module for generating and adding chord progressions.
 - **🎹 More Instrument Options:** More instruments to choose from.
 - **📄 More Export Options:** Support for formats like MusicXML and WAV.

+## 📜 License

+This project is licensed under a custom **Non-Commercial License**.

+You are free to use, modify, and distribute this software for personal, educational, or non-commercial purposes, **provided** that you retain attribution to the original author.

+**Commercial use is strictly prohibited** without prior written permission from the author.

+© 2025 Farid Hassan – All rights reserved.